Strong winds blow out power, disrupt trains in parts of Western Europe | DW | 21.10.2021

 "Hundreds of our staff are at work removing trees and other obstacles from the tracks, repairing overhead lines and recording the damage," said DB, but warned service in Saarland, Hesse, Rheinland-Palatinate, Baden-Württemberg and Bavaria could be subject to delays and cancellations.

 Shipping authorities, too, issued surge warnings for the North Sea and the Weser and Elbe rivers in the afternoon and evening, adding that similar conditions may be seen Friday.
-Outside the northern port city of Kiel, a tornado tore a "path of destruction" 100 meters wide through the town of Schwentinental according to local the fire department.
+Outside the northern port city of Kiel, in Schleswig-Holstein, a tornado tore a "path of destruction" 100-meters (110 yards) wide through the town of Schwentinental according to local the fire department.

 Animals at Berlin's two zoos were brought into indoor enclosures and the zoos closed for the day as a precaution.